Netatalk/netatalk-webmin/README.md

   - Separate UI for :DEFAULT: options
 - UI for all afpd.conf options
 - UI for all afp_ldap.conf options
-- Web editor for all other config files
+- Web editor for all config files
 - Connected user management
 - Server status page (output of asip-status)

 # Known limitations

-- Only one defined home dir (any path starting with ~ ) is allowed
-  - If you want to share specific subdirs in a home dir to everyone, please use the absolute paths
+- Only one defined home dir (any path starting with ~ ) is allowed.
+If you want to share specific subdirs in a home dir to everyone, please use absolute paths.
-- All daemons have to be started/stopped in a batch.
-No support for granular daemon control.
-- atalkd.conf, papd.conf etc. have to be managed through the web editor.
+- atalkd.conf, papd.conf and netatalk.conf have to be managed through the web editor.

 # Authors